 Your health care provider may also use the term "threatened miscarriage."
 The symptoms of this condition are abdominal cramps with or without vaginal bleeding.
 They are a sign that a miscarriage may occur.

 Most miscarriages are caused by chromosome problems that make it impossible for the baby to develop.
-Usually, these problems are not related to the mother's or father's genes.
+In rare cases, these problems are related to the mother's or father's genes.

 - Drug and alcohol abuse

 - Exposure to environmental toxins

 - Physical problems with the mother's reproductive organs

 - Serious body-wide (systemic) diseases in the mother (such as uncontrolled diabetes)